jonhoo/thesis/000-proposal.md

 the application inserts into the dataflow is considered, that none of it is double-counted, and that no other spurious data is added.
 Unless, of course, the application has inserted dataflow operators that double-count, in which case they should be exactly double-counted.

-We also permit state to be explicitly missing to allow for partial state.
+We want to provide stronger guarantees than eventual consistency whenever we can.
+But this is challenging when working in the context of Noria, which is itself only eventually consistent.
+While Noria works hard to minimize cases where inconsistencies are visible to the application, some cases still remain.
+In those cases, Noria tries to rectify the inconsistencies promptly, but periods of inconsistencies do still occur.
+The goal for my thesis in terms of consistency is therefore to ensure that partial state does not introduce additional inconsistencies beyond those inherent in Noria's coordination-free design.

-Several situations arise in a real dataflow implementation that make this property difficult to uphold.
-I sketch the primary ones below:
+There are several situations that arise in a real dataflow implementation that make even this seemingly simple property difficult to uphold.
+I sketch the primary ones below, and give brief descriptions of my proposed solutions:

 #### Partial Eligibility